 The 18×20 string pattern will give you great control of your shots.
 Since the head size is 100 square inches, you will be able to generate good power and spin from your groundstrokes as well.
 High level intermediate and advanced singles players will love this racquet used by Novak Djokovic.

-Head came out with a new edition for 2022.
-It is slightly lighter and has a slightly lower swing weight.
+Head came out with a new edition for 2024.
+It has slightly more flex and better touch.

 Read our full Head Speed Review.